LivestockVeterinaryResources/GitForVetsToLearn/README.md

 # GitForVetsToLearn
 This project is a place where there is no real code so people can fearlessly try learning to use git.

+#This readme file can be used to see if push and pull are tracking changes as expected